[ Case Study ]

 Memory

-A layered system.
-A working layer holds current state — project status, feedback patterns, external references — every entry YAML-frontmatter-tagged and indexed, so the agent retrieves only what the task needs instead of re-reading everything.
-A durable wiki layer holds knowledge that outlives any single project.
-This is the part that compounds: by the time I was building Party Wipe, JAMIE already knew the Figma MCP gotchas I'd hit during Paperboy and the feedback I'd given on tone and pacing.
-Memory is distilled from work, not dumped from chat logs — which is the difference between a tool and a practice.
+Three layers, each with a job.
+A working layer holds current state — what's active, the preferences I've given, the references a task needs — every entry frontmatter-tagged and indexed, so the agent loads only what's relevant instead of re-reading everything.
+A durable wiki layer holds knowledge that outlives any single project — the part that compounds.
+And a daily session log feeds both, distilled upward on a fixed cadence rather than dumped from chat logs.
+The effect: a few projects in, JAMIE already knew the Figma gotchas I'd hit early on and the feedback I'd given on tone — without me re-explaining.
+Memory is distilled from the work, not scraped from the chat.

 3. 03